 Troponin is a protein found in certain types of muscle.
 Under normal circumstances, troponin exists mainly in muscle cells, with only small amounts circulating in the bloodstream.
 However, damage to muscle cells allows troponin to escape into the blood, leading to elevations detectable in a blood test.
 Three troponin proteins are specific to the heart: troponin C (TnC), troponin I (TnI), and troponin T (TnT).
 Troponin C binds calcium and transports troponin I so cardiac muscles can contract.
 Troponin T binds troponin proteins to muscle fibers.
 Following heart injury, troponins I and T are released from heart muscles and leak into the bloodstream.
 (35, 38)

 A troponin blood test helps detect heart muscle injury.
-It is most commonly indicated to confirm or rule out a heart attack.
-Troponin levels increase within 3-12 hours and peak 24 hours after a heart attack, where they then remain elevated for up to 14 days.
+It is most commonly used to help confirm or rule out a heart attack.
+Troponin levels may increase within 3-12 hours and peak 24 hours after a heart attack, where they then remain elevated for up to 14 days.
 Because of this, troponin is now considered standard in diagnosing recent heart attacks.
 (35, 36)

 - Chest pain or discomfort that radiates to the neck, back, arm, or jaw